ScilifelabDataCentre/lunch-menu/README.md

 This is the code for a webpage listing the menus of the restaurants near SciLifeLab Solna (KI) and Uppsala (BMC).

-The first code was written in 2010 by [@talavis](https://github.com/talavis), who is still the main developers.
+The first code was written in 2010 by [@talavis](https://github.com/talavis), who is still the main developer.
 There are also multiple contributors of e.g. bugfixes and new parsers.

 There are three parts: